 To determine the fastest sports we looked at a few things, an item that travels at high speed that has to be caught or returned by another person requiring split second reaction times.
-This was covered in Part 1 The Fastest Sports in the world.
+This was covered in Part 1 – The Fastest Sports in the world and part 3 – The fastest motorised sports/

 Or someone travelling at high speed, in a non motorised sport which we will cover now.
 These are the real dare devils of sport and travelling at the speeds reached in any of the below take a lot of nerve..
 So here it is, enjoy!